You must read, agree, and send your emailed request at the bottom of this page.

 Thank you for choosing to have your firearm transferred through the Virginia Arms Company.
 Please note that we offer transfer services for Title 1 firearms only.
-We do not have the storage space to offer NFA transfers.
-Virginia Arms reserves the right to refuse acceptance of any transfer firearm or to make transfer to any end user.
-All federal, state and local laws will be followed.
+We offer NFA transfers for a $150 fee.
+Virginia Arms reserves the right to refuse acceptance of any transfer firearm or to make the transfer to any end-user.
+All federal, state, and local laws will be followed.

 We only accept incoming shipments from FFL holders.
 We do not allow non-licensees (those without an FFL) to ship firearms to us for transfer.
 Our decision to only accept shipments from FFL holders will provide a measure of security to prevent the cases of fraud and theft that we have seen.